 Solution 5 – Try an alternative browser

 If one browser doesn’t work, try a different one.
 Based on reports, the majority of streaming issues were somewhat related to Microsoft’s browsers — Internet Explorer and Edge.
-That’s why we suggest trying one of the numerous alternatives, like Chrome or Firefox.
+That’s why we suggest trying one of the best browsers for Windows that are both safe and fast.

 In addition, the adblocking extensions might interfere with the web-based player, as well.
 So, while using the VUDU web-based player, make sure to disable them.
 You can also whitelist a certain website by clicking on the extension in the top corner and disabling it.
 That way, adblocker will be active on other websites while ignoring VUDU.